H-Elbez/H-Elbez/README.md

 <img width="300" align='right' src="img/me.jpg">

 <div style="width:50%; text-align:justify;">
-🔭  I have a Ph.D. in computer science.
-My research revolves around the interactive analysis of Spiking neural networks (SNNs) to understand such networks better and propose improvements.
-In addition, I'm a mobile app developer with a couple of years of experience—a big fan of Linux and Open Source.<br><br>
+🔭  I am currently an AI R&D Engineer at CITC-EuraRFID, holding a Ph.D. in computer science.
+My research focuses on the interactive analysis of Spiking Neural Networks (SNNs) to gain deeper insights into these networks and propose enhancements.
+Additionally, I have several years of experience as a mobile app developer.<br><br>

-I am a co-organizer at the Google Developers Group chapter of Ghardaia, a Flutter trainer, and a member of the CSO (Club Scientifique des Oasis).
-Furthermore, I had the chance to be a speaker at different events, like TedX and WikiStage, about topics mainly related to tech.<br><br>
+Furthermore, I actively contribute to the tech community as a co-organizer at the Google Developers Group in Ghardaia, where I also serve as a Flutter trainer.
+Additionally, I am a member of the Club Scientifique des Oasis (CSO).
+My expertise extends beyond research and development; I have had the privilege of speaking at events like TedX and WikiStage, addressing topics primarily related to technology.<br><br>

 <a href="https://scholar.google.com/citations?user=DcvhttMAAAAJ&hl=en">My research contributions</a>